tronfy/awesome-freedesktop/README.rst

 .. image:: screenshot.png
     :align: center
-    :alt: Showcase of Freedesktop support in Awesome 3.5.9, using Adwaita icons
+    :alt: Showcase of Freedesktop support in Awesome, using Adwaita icons

 Installation and usage
 ----------------------